Frequently Asked Questions

 - increase your Peace of Mind

-This new pilot course will serve 20 residents willing to provide feedback to the development team.
-The course, taught by specialists in relevant financial fields.
-It will offer practical skill-building activities, exercises, and homework to apply information to your personal situation.
+The course is taught by specialists in relevant financial fields.
+It offers practical skill-building activities, exercises, and homework to apply information to your personal situation.

 What are the Course objectives?